leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

-### Spout SDK OpenGL example
+### Spout SDK OpenGL examples

-An example of using the Spout SDK source files with an OpenGL application.\
+Examples of using the Spout SDK source files with an OpenGL application.\
-The examples are for Visual Studio 2022 and Openframeworks 12.
+The examples have been developed for Visual Studio 2022 and Openframeworks 12.

 The "ofSpoutExample" folder and contents has to be copied to the Openframeworks apps\myApps folder.

 The source files of the Spout SDK are required and will be compiled into the application.
-These are not set up as an addon, so they must be copied to a "SpoutGL" folder within the Openframeworks folder
+These are not set up as an addon, so they must be copied to a "SpoutGL" folder within the Openframeworks folder.
+This could be renamed from the original distribution folder.

-      C:\OPENFRAMEWORKSSpoutGL <- this folder contains your Openframeworks installation addons <- Openframeworks addons
+      C:\OPENFRAMEWORKS <- this folder contains your Openframeworks installation addons <- Openframeworks addons
 	  examples <- Openframeworks examples
 	  apps